Shôn Dale-Jones

-Shôn Dale-Jones is a Welsh writer and performer having created the popular character of 'Hugh Hughes'.
-He is also the artistic director of Hoipolloi.
+Shôn Dale-Jones is a Welsh writer and performer.
+He created the character of Hugh Hughes, and is the artistic director of Hoipolloi.

 Education

 He was educated at the University of East Anglia graduating in 1990.

 Career

 Theatre & Live Performance

 Dale-Jones has written, directed and performed in a number of productions including The Imposter, My Uncle Arly and more recently The Doubtful Guest.
 In the guise of his character Hugh Hughes, Dale-Jones created three awarding-winning shows; Floating, Story of a Rabbit and 360.
 He was also nominated for Best Male Performance/Best Production/Best Entertainment & Best Music in the Off West End Awards for The Wonderful World of Hugh Hughes.

 Radio

 Dale-Jones wrote and recorded two BBC Radio 4 afternoon dramas, one of which the adaptation of Floating won Radio Comedy of the Year Award in the Audio Drama Awards.
 Dale-Jones also wrote and performed the June 2019 BBC Radio 4 Drama of the Week Me and Robin Hood.